 Assignment reviewed: Jenny Nguyen, “Genetic Engineering with CRISPR”

 Overtime scientists are able to create and discover new technology advancements and develop new methods to help human health.
 One technology discovery that help change genetic engineering for scientists is CRISPR or CRISPR-Cas-9.
-CRISPR stands for Clustered Regularly Interspace Short Palindromic Repeats, and it’s a technology genome-editing tool that can alter gene expression with modifying, deletion, and insertion of a particular gene.
+CRISPR stands for Clustered Regularly Interspace Short Palindromic Repeats, and it’s a technology genome-editing tool that can alter gene expression bymodifying, deletion, and insertion of a particular gene.
 Genome-editing can be a great tool to help prevent diseases and remove mutations and insert new customized DNA.
-CRISPR can work on many different types of cells like microorganisms, plants, animals, and humans.4 With CRISPR, it has a huge impact and influence to help end diseases like HIV, retroviruses and cancer, and also genetic diseases.
-But there are some ethical concerns that CRISPR can create “designer babies”, which is creating an embryo that is genetically modified, that will carry specific traits.2 With this technique, it requires two components: Guide RNA and the Cas-9 protein.1 The Cas-9 protein is an enzyme that will attach to the targeted DNA and will cut the DNA.
-The other important component is the guide RNA, and it will help the Cas-9 protein located where the target DNA is.
+CRISPR can work on many different types of cells like microorganisms, plants, animals, and humans.4 CRISPR has a huge impact and influence to help end diseases like HIV, retroviruses and cancer, and also genetic diseases.
+But there are some ethical concerns that CRISPR can create “designer babies”, which is creating an embryo that is genetically modified, that will carry specific traits.2This techniquerequires two components: Guide RNA and the Cas-9 protein.1 The Cas-9 protein is an enzyme that will attach to the targeted DNA and will cut the DNA.
+The other important component is the guide RNA, and it will help the Cas-9 protein locate where the target DNA is.
 CRISPR can be known as a defense system against viruses within bacteria that are trying to alter the DNA strand.
-The bacteria is able to collect the viruses’ DNA in small sections call CRISPR arrays and these arrays help the bacteria remember in case it attacks again.
-Thanks to the CRISPR arrays, it will detect the next virus invasion and will produce RNA segment that will attach to the viruses’ DNA.3 Finally the have the Cas-9 protein to cut the section of DNA off, which then allow the virus to unable to function.
+The bacteria are able to collect the viruses’ DNA in small sections call CRISPR arrays and these arrays help the bacteria remember in case it attacks again.
+Thanks to the CRISPR arrays, it will detect the next virus invasion and will produce RNA segments that will attach to the viruses’ DNA.3 Finally they have the Cas-9 protein which cuts the section of DNA off, which then allows the virus to unable to function.
 CRISPR not only can delete viruses’ DNA from bacteria but can modify and insert DNA into a cell’s DNA.
-First scientist will identify which sequence in the genome that is going to be alter.
-This sequence might need to be alter either with modifying, deletion, or insertion of new DNA due to causing a health problem and concern.
+First, scientists identify the sequence in the genome that is going to be altered.
+This sequence might need to be altered either with modifying, deletion, or insertion of new DNA due to causing a health problem and concern.
 Then a guide RNA will be created and will bind to the target sequence DNA.
 This allows the Cas-9 to recognize where the RNA is, and it will attach to the RNA and cut the targeted DNA sequence.
 From here there are many different altering that can happen.
 One alteration method is modifying, which can alter a nucleotide or sequence.
-Another method is deletion which removes the mutated gene, but it can be followed by insertion, which will add a customized sequence it help improve the cell.
+Another method is deletion which removes the mutated gene, but it can be followed by an insertion, which will add a customized sequence it helps improve the cell.

 Primary source: Ledford, H. CRISPR: gene editing is just the beginning.
 Nature 531, 156–159 (2016).

 During Biology, we have been focusing on cell cycle and also gene regulation, and I wanted to focus on a tool that can alter the way cells behave.
-I learned about this topic during online learning due to Covid, and I had a good understanding of what CRISPR is but I wanted to jump back in and relearn this topic
+I learned about this topic during online learning due to Covid, and I had a good understanding of what CRISPR is but I wanted to jump back in and relearn this topic.